How To Recognize Emotional Or Verbal Abuse

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 When most people hear the word “abuse,” they think of physical violence.
 However, this is not the only form of abuse that can take place in a relationship between two people—whether they’re parents and children, partners, siblings, coworkers, or friends.
-Verbal abuse, also known as emotional or psychological abuse, is another common form.
+Verbal abuse, also known as emotional or psychological abuse, is another common form of abuse that can impact the long-term physical and mental health of those who experience it.

 Though the general public may be less aware of verbal abuse than of physical abuse, it’s highly prevalent.
 Statistics from the Centers for Disease Control and Prevention (CDC) indicate that over 61 million women and 53 million men have experienced “psychological aggression” by an intimate partner in their lifetime—which doesn’t include numbers for verbal abuse in other types of relationships.
-Below, we’ll explore what verbal abuse is, how to identify it, and how to seek help if you’re in a relationship characterized by this dynamic.
+Below, we’ll explore what verbal abuse is, how to identify whether you’re experiencing verbal abuse, and how to seek help if you’re in a relationship characterized by this dynamic.

 Rawpixel